CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 constℕ₂ a b = a
 ```

-mvrnote: make more clear why we have two different ways of defining the same function

 How do we make sense of this?
 The definitions of the functions
 ``constℕ`` and ``constℕ₂`` are literally identical to Agda,
 but the way we have written them suggests two different ways we can